 Funds are provided to secure and improve existing collections of living organisms (including viruses and bacteriophages) used in the basic biological research funded by NSF BIO.
 Awards will be made that lead to innovative handling of living stocks or to well-defined improvements in existing collections.
-The program may use a portion of its funds to help support the costs of operating facilities that have an established history of providing resources to the NSF BIO-supported research community.
 A strategic plan for the long-term financial support of the collection should be submitted.
 Support for establishing new collections, collecting specimens, or growing existing collections is not allowable.

 Requests for support for living stocks resources are expected to describe stock collection activities that emphasize the security, maintenance, and provision of living organisms.
-Funds may be requested for support to develop innovative approaches to handling living stocks and for one-time improvements in operations of established collections.
-The program encourages the incorporation of compounds into collections, but does not provide significant direct support for the development of them, and only limited support for their storage and distribution.
-Support for development of derivatives (such as isolated DNA, DNA libraries) or other materials (such as antibodies) relevant to the study of the sources may be provided but support for original research by collection staff on these derivatives or other materials should be sought from appropriate research programs at NSF and at other public and private agencies.

-To facilitate public access to stock collections supported by the CSBR Program all such collections must have an up-to-date web site that provides information about the contents of the collection and about procedures for ordering strains.
+Funds may be requested to develop innovative approaches to handling living stocks and for one-time improvements in operations of established collections.
+Support for development of derivatives (such as isolated DNA, DNA libraries) or other materials (such as antibodies) relevant to the study of the sources may be provided but support for original research by collection staff on these derivatives or other materials should be sought from appropriate research programs at NSF, and at other public and private agencies.
+To facilitate public access to stock collections supported by the CSBR Program all such collections must have an up-to-date website that provides information about the contents of the collection and about procedures for ordering strains.
 When appropriate the collection should interface with relevant national efforts to integrate digitized collections data.